RealToughCandy/code-of-conduct/official code of conduct.md

 - Please keep cursing/swearing to a minimum.

-- Refrain from demeaning, discriminatory, or harassing behavior and speech.
+- Refrain from demeaning, discriminatory, combative or harassing behavior and speech.

 - Members are encouraged to behave in a professional manner.
 If it could land you in a manager's office IRL, think twice before posting.